 The Pera house may be the first tiny house remodel.
-I found an already-existing tiny house shell built on an 18-ft long trailer on Craigslist that my friend and builder, Tony, was going to finish.
-Instead he ended up demolishing and rebuilding the tiny house.
+In early Summer 2012 I found an already-existing tiny house shell built on an 18-ft long trailer on Craigslist that my friend and builder, Tony, was going to finish.
+Instead we ended up demolishing and rebuilding the tiny house.
 For what we didn’t know before he went down to South Carolina to pick up the house was that the original owner had only built 16 feet of house – leaving one foot of unused space on either end of the trailer.
 This made no sense to us, so Tony rebuilt the house to 18 feet and rebuilt the roof to include a spacious loft with dormers and windows that allow me a perfect view of the beautiful trees in the cemetery.

 Some pictures of progress from original house until now